 This Special Thematic Session (STS) addresses research to increase our understanding of

-- interactive systems supporting large data sets
+- interactive systems for navigating and exploring large data sets and complex visual information

-- design of data physicalisation
+- design of data physicalisation and 3D-printed artistic or structural representations

-- maps containing data
+- data-driven maps and spatial data environments

-- interaction with dynamically progressive data sources (such as during production, or in a smart home
+- interaction with dynamically progressive data sources (such as during production, or in a smarthome

-- evaluation methods involving complex data sets
+- evaluation methods involving complex data sets and spatially-organised information

 Chairs